MARX Knee Score

 Additionally, despite rigorous development processes, more studies need to be carried out highlighting the psychometric evidence for the MARX scale which should include a comprehensive analysis of clinical usefulness, reliability, validity, and responsiveness.

-The MARX PRO Measure does not require a licence and is free to use.
+The MARX PRO Measure does not require a license and is free to use.

 Citation: Assessing activity participation in the ACL injured population: a systematic review of activity rating scale measurement properties.
 Robert Letchford, Kate Button, Valerie Sparkes, and Robert W M van Deursen.
 Physical Therapy Reviews 2012 17:2, 99-109